 Draw Initial Design Phase

-Work on an initial design and rely back on comments as well as feedback.
+Work on an initial design and rely on comments as well as feedback.

 For example, Julia worked on getting a hard-edged design.
 Deco made her think of the twenties, business money, power, and style.
-She connected with a regal and a royal style.
+She connected with a regal style.

 Pro tip: Reach out and build relationships with other designers and use them as your virtual creative director.
 Don't be afraid of building relationships with well-established designers because they’ve been there and done it before.
 If you engage with them, the chances are that they will engage with you.